-- Pressure for greenfield development; - Recent growth in population and households, and the need to improve housing quality and choice; - An ageing population profile; - Wide disparity of opportunity, with areas of disadvantage situated alongside areas of affluence; - Pockets of low demand for housing, despite a general increase in house prices over the past few years; - Potential to improve transport infrastructure and public transport provision; - Desire to reduce further levels of crime and disorder, and to produce increased feelings of safety; - Potential to increase of the use of the River Tees and its environs for leisure, sport and recreation activities following the completion of the tidal barrage in 1995. - 2.5 In response to these distinguishing characteristics, to strengthen economic performance, maintain population growth, encourage inward investment, and improve the image of the Borough as a place to live and work, it is necessary to: - Diversify and modernise the economic base; - Support existing industrial "clusters" and businesses; - Increase the levels of skills on offer and the qualifications of the resident workforce; - Realise the potential of the presence of Durham Tees Valley Airport, and the University of Durham's Queen's Campus at Stockton; - Improve and revitalise the Borough's town centres; - Improve local accessibility to jobs, services and facilities - Improve links between the Borough and the rest of the Tees Valley and the Northeast region to support economic growth of the area and the Tees Valley City Region as a whole; - Make the most of the Borough's natural assets, such as the River Tees and its valley, the Teesmouth National Nature Reserve, Saltholme RSPB Nature Reserve; - Maximise the use of renewable energy; - Improve the leisure, sport, recreation and cultural offer of the area; - Improve and enhance the Borough's historic environment; - Improve the environment, particularly through the re-use of previously developed land; - Build on past successes, such as the redevelopment at Teesdale, to continue regeneration of the Borough and in partnership with Middlesbrough, provide city-scale facilities to serve the City Region;- - Make provision for the development of high quality, decent homes in sustainable locations, and for the improvement of existing stock.
+- An ageing population profile; - Wide disparity of opportunity, with areas of disadvantage situated alongside areas of affluence; - Pockets of low demand for housing, despite a general increase in house prices over the past few years; - Potential to improve transport infrastructure and public transport provision; - Desire to reduce further levels of crime and disorder, and to produce increased feelings of safety; - Potential to increase of the use of the River Tees and its environs for leisure, sport and recreation activities following the completion of the tidal barrage in 1995. - 2.5 In response to these distinguishing characteristics, to strengthen economic performance, maintain population growth, encourage inward investment, and improve the image of the Borough as a place to live and work, it is necessary to: - Diversify and modernise the economic base; - Support existing industrial "clusters" and businesses; - Increase the levels of skills on offer and the qualifications of the resident workforce; - Realise the potential of the presence of Durham Tees Valley Airport, and the University of Durham's Queen's Campus at Stockton; - Improve and revitalise the Borough's town centres; - Improve local accessibility to jobs, services and facilitie;s - Improve links between the Borough and the rest of the Tees Valley and the Northeast region to support economic growth of the area and the Tees Valley City Region as a whole; - Make the most of the Borough's natural assets, such as the River Tees and its valley, the Teesmouth National Nature Reserve, Saltholme International Nature Reserve; - Maximise the use of renewable energy; - Improve the leisure, sport, recreation and cultural offer of the area; - Improve and enhance the Borough's historic environment; - Improve the environment, particularly through the re-use of previously developed land; - Build on past successes, such as the redevelopment at Teesdale, to continue regeneration of the Borough and in partnership with Middlesbrough, provide city-scale facilities to serve the City Region.